 Urban displacement also raises specific concerns about shelter, with a significant portion of internally displaced individuals highlighting shelter as their primary concern.
 This is often linked to inadequate services, including overcrowded sanitation facilities and limited access to healthcare services, with some individuals having to travel long distances to reach the nearest healthcare facility.
-Additionally, forced evictions remain a significant issue, often due to the methodology is available on the website.
-(UNHCR, January 2024)
+Additionally, forced evictions remain a significant issue, often due to the absence of land tenure agreements, as rapid urbanization increases land values, exacerbating the challenges faced by displaced people.